yuliajk/tcremp/README.md

 # TCRemb
 TCRemb is a pakage depeloped for T cell gene receptors comparison.
-TCRemb is in the in active development right now.
+TCRemb is in the active development right now.

 With TCRemb you can:
-- cluster single chain clonotypes data (TRA or TRB)
-- cluster paired chains clonotypes data (TRA and TRB)
+- cluster single chain (TRA or TRB) or paired chains (TRA and TRB) clonotypes data
 - visualize similiarity of single chain or paired chains clonotypes with TSNE
-- (In progress) train clustering ,odel and predict single chain or paired chains clonotypes data
+- (In progress) predict bindning epitope of single chain or paired chain clonotypes by clustering of input data with VDJdb database
-- (In progress) train classificational model and predict single chain or paired chains clonotypes data
+- (In progress) train clustering model and predict single chain or paired chains clonotypes data

 <img width="768" alt="image" src="https://github.com/yuliajk/tcr_emb/assets/74723905/5aeba670-2088-4c38-bfb7-21526a607c42">